poteat/claude-sidecar/README.md

 ## How It Works

 1. **Message Queue**: Your feedback is stored in `~/.claude-sidecar/queue.json`
-2. **PreToolUse Hook**: Claude Code calls `claude-sidecar hook` before each tool execution
+2. **PostToolHook**: Claude Code calls `claude-sidecar hook` after each tool execution
-3. **Stderr Output**: Queued messages are output to stderr with exit code 2 to block the tool and pipe feedback to Claude
+3. **Stdout Output**: Queued messages are output to stdout for Claude to process
 4. **Automatic Clearing**: Messages are cleared after being delivered

 ## Manual Configuration